What are Pronouns?

 How do I use Pronouns?

 When someone shares their pronouns, it is an indication of how they would like to be referred to in the third person.
-Pronouns in the first (referring to yourself– e.g., “I”) or second (referring to the person you’re speaking to– e.g., “you”) do not change.
+Pronouns in the first person (referring to yourself– e.g., “I”) or second person (referring to the person you’re speaking to– e.g., “you”) do not change.
 Most people think of pronouns as they fall within the gender binary– with men using he/him/his and women using she/her/hers.
-However gender neutral pronouns such as they, ze, and xe exist and are often used by non-binary people, who do not associate themselves with genders of man or woman.
+However, gender neutral pronouns such as they, ze, xe, and others exist and are often used by non-binary people, who do not associate themselves with genders of man or woman.

 Gender neutral pronouns are also useful if someone doesn’t know the gender of the person they are speaking about (“The pizza delivery person is at the door, give them a good tip!”).